 “Not all multilevel marketing plans are legitimate.
 If the money you make is based on your sales to the public, it may be a legitimate multilevel marketing plan.
 If the money you make is based on the number of people you recruit and your sales to them, it’s not.
 It’s a pyramid scheme.
 Pyramid schemes are illegal, and the vast majority of participants lose money”.

 Robert Fitzpatrick who operates the website Pyramid Scheme Alert, insists that more than 99 percent lose their money with the turnover rate at some companies exceeding 90 percent every year.

 Fitzpatrick is explaining it like this: “If you have to recruit—then the ones you recruit have to recruit.
 Now you’re in a chain letter.
 And on a chain letter, most people are going to lose.
 Most, being 90 percent to 99 percent.”

-I would say that they certainly are, since the up-line makes more when the down-line grows its organizations.
+I would claim they certainly are since the up-line makes more when the down-line grows its organizations.

-On the actual meetings, the Nu Skin representatives always protected themselves by saying that it could not be considered a pyramid scheme, since the down-line only goes 6 levels deep.
+On the actual meetings, the Nu Skin representatives always protected themselves by saying it could not be considered a pyramid scheme because the down-line only goes 6 levels deep.